mui/mui-x/docs/data/migration/migration-data-grid-v5/migration-data-grid-v5.md

 ### State access

 - ✅ The `gridSelectionStateSelector` selector was renamed to `gridRowSelectionStateSelector`.
-- The `gridColumnsSelector` selector was removed.
-Use more specific grid columns selectors instead.
-- The `allGridColumnsFieldsSelector` selector was removed.
+- ✅ The `allGridColumnsFieldsSelector` selector was removed.
 Use `gridColumnFieldsSelector` instead.
-- The `allGridColumnsSelector` selector was removed.
+- ✅ The `allGridColumnsSelector` selector was removed.
 Use `gridColumnDefinitionsSelector` instead.
-- The `visibleGridColumnsSelector` selector was removed.
+- ✅ The `visibleGridColumnsSelector` selector was removed.
 Use `gridVisibleColumnDefinitionsSelector` instead.
-- The `filterableGridColumnsSelector` selector was removed.
+- ✅ The `filterableGridColumnsSelector` selector was removed.
 Use `gridFilterableColumnDefinitionsSelector` instead.
+- ✅ The `gridVisibleSortedRowIdsSelector` selector was renamed to `gridExpandedSortedRowIdsSelector`
+- ✅ The `gridVisibleSortedRowEntriesSelector` selector was renamed to `gridExpandedSortedRowEntriesSelector`.
+- ✅ The `gridVisibleRowCountSelector` selector was renamed to `gridExpandedRowCountSelector`.
+- ✅ The `gridVisibleSortedTopLevelRowEntriesSelector` selector was renamed to `gridFilteredSortedTopLevelRowEntriesSelector`.
+- ✅ The `gridVisibleTopLevelRowCountSelector` selector was renamed to `gridFilteredTopLevelRowCountSelector`.
+- ✅ The `getGridNumericColumnOperators` selector was removed.
+Use `getGridNumericOperators` instead.
+- The `gridColumnsSelector` selector was removed.
+Use more specific grid columns selectors instead.
 - The `filterableGridColumnsIdsSelector` selector was removed.
 Use `gridFilterableColumnLookupSelector` instead.
 - The `visibleGridColumnsLengthSelector` selector was removed.
 Use `gridVisibleColumnDefinitionsSelector` instead.
 - The `gridColumnsMetaSelector` selector was removed.
 Use `gridColumnsTotalWidthSelector` or `gridColumnPositionsSelector` instead.
-- The `getGridNumericColumnOperators` selector was removed.
-Use `getGridNumericOperators` instead.
 - The `gridVisibleRowsSelector` selector was removed.
 Use `gridExpandedSortedRowIdsSelector` instead.
 - The `gridRowGroupingStateSelector` selector was removed.
 - The `gridFilterStateSelector` selector was removed.